emilpriver/go-hugo-portfolio/content/cv.md

 ## Experience
 - **Software Engineer, March 2023 - Ongoing**
   - **CarbonCloud, Göteborg**
   - Building a platform to help companies become more climate-neutral.
 Working with a lot of data and automating calculations from the data team.
-Providing an API for merchants to send data to.
+  - Providing an API for merchants to send data to.
+  - This is a ongoing employment and I add more during my employment
 - **Software Engineer, August 2022 - March 2024**
   - **Zimpler, Göteborg**
   - Built integrations between Zimpler and banks.
 Helped Zimpler become more data-driven by building a data pipeline that reads data from the entire system and filters out unnecessary data, storing the rest in a data warehouse.
 Developed a new scalable payout system for Zimpler, capable of handling 4-5000 transactions per second without system slowdowns.